frederikptk/amd_hypervisor/README.md

  - Breakpoints
  - Event injection
  - VMCB state caching
+  - change pointers to be like in the Linux kernel

 ## IDEAS
  - converage-guided fuzzing with libfuzzer: User breakpoints & shared page in kernel